Vultraz/Shadows_of_Deception/readme.md

 A copy of lp8 is included with the released versions of NX-RPG that are made available on Battle for Wesnoth’s official add-ons servers.

-Players who install NX-RPG via Git must install lp8 manually.
-If you install NX-RPG via Git, you should either:
+Players who install soD via Git must install lp8 manually.
+If you install SoD via Git, you should either:

-* Install lp8 externally to NX-RPG:
+* Install lp8 externally to SoD:
   * Install lp8 via Battle for Wesnoth’s add-ons manager, or…
-  * Clone lp8’s Git repository (which is also [on GitHub] [5]), and create a symbolic link to its `8680s_Lua_Pack` directory in the same directory into which you cloned NX-RPG’s Git repository (the link should also be named `8680s_Lua_Pack`).
+  * Clone lp8’s Git repository (which is also [on GitHub] [5]), and create a symbolic link to its `8680s_Lua_Pack` directory in the same directory into which you cloned SoD’s Git repository (the link should also be named `8680s_Lua_Pack`).
-* Install lp8 internally to NX-RPG:
+* Install lp8 internally to SoD:
-  * Clone lp8’s Git repository into NX-RPG’s `lua/lp8` directory, as `wesnoth-lp8`, or…
+  * Clone lp8’s Git repository into SoD’s `lua/lp8` directory, as `wesnoth-lp8`, or…
   * Clone lp8’s Git repository, and make `lua/lp8/wesnoth-lp8` a symbolic link to it.